Note: The following document is an English translation of the Japanese-language original.

 The Company has defined systems and standards of remuneration tailored to the occupational responsibilities of each director, pursuant to internal regulations formulated by resolution of the Board of Directors.

-3. Remuneration for full-time directors
+3. Remuneration for executive managing directors

 4. Medium- to long-term incentive remuneration

 To promote sharing of interests with the shareholders and create a medium- to long-term incentive with respect to the share price, the Company grants to executive managing directors restricted stock within a maximum amount of ￥80 million per year as monetary remuneration claims, in addition to the maximum amount of ￥500 million per year, by resolution of the Board of Directors; these shares cannot be sold during the directors' tenure.